Sun Chan (Chen Shen)

 Chan's early works are mostly small drawings in pen and ink, colour pencils, pastels and markers on paper.
-He constantly educates and refines himself in skills, and has switched to large-scale acrylic paintings in his more recent works.
-His artistic creations had been exhibited in Hong Kong, Taiwan, Singapore, and Paris, France.
-He is to showcase his works in New York, US in 2017, and in Zurich, Switzerland by invitation of Ernst Hohl Cultural Foundation Appenzell in 2018.
+He constantly educated and refined himself in skills, and switched to large-scale acrylic paintings in his more recent works.
+His artistic creations have been exhibited in Hong Kong, Taiwan, Singapore, and Paris, France.

 Chan's Chinese character artworks have been made into unique wall art and installed at prestigious institutions such as the Innovation Tower of the Hong Kong Polytechnic University and the International School Academy of Hong Kong, and are also adopted in large-scale public sculptures as well as fashion/lifestyle products of an international luxury brand.